October 27th, 2015

 The eloquent reply from a voice on the floor made it hard to believe she is only in Kindergarten; 5 years old.
 "This is more of a statement than a question.
 Thank you for coming to our classroom, I didn't know about this and it really made a big impact on me.
 Thank you for working on this."

-her heartfelt response, brought most of the adults in the room to tears.
-It was a reminder that these little humans have incredible awareness.
+Her heartfelt response, brought most of the adults in the room to tears.
+It was a reminder that these little humans have an incredible awareness.
 They are little sponges soaking up their experiences and always willing to explore, learn, and seek to understand.
 Because children often get overlooked, the power of their voice when they decided to use it is HUGE.

 After the presentation, the students collectively painted three pictures, centered around three themes, The Problem, Finding a Solution, and Our Future.
 Kids moved from banner to banner, adding wind mills and oil spills, drawing deer and clean rivers.
 Although climate change is too complex to be included in an environmental assessment in Canada, our students understood the risks.
 From the words of our young teacher who came for a visit that day, "You can never be too young to start making the world that you want."